jinalsalvi/Amazon-Food-Review-KNN/README.md

 # Amazon-Food-Review-KNN

 ## Introduction
- This python notebook for Amazon food reviews polarity prediction based on the given review data by applying K Nearest Neighbors (KNN) algorithm.
+ This python notebook is for Amazon food reviews polarity prediction based on the given review data by applying K Nearest Neighbors (KNN) algorithm.
 To build generalized prediction model first step should be necessary cleaning of data as a part of data preprocessing.

  We will perform following data preprocessing.